BentaherNoureddine/fast_api_learning/README.md

 what im sure about , and we all know is rich with libraries that helps reduce code, reduce tasks ,gain more time and makes things so easy ,

-SO WHAT IM GONNA DO NOW  : ill make a little search in order to find some libraries to help us making sql tables without typing so much as this screenshot shows :
+SO WHAT IM GOING TO DO NOW  : ill make a little search in order to find some libraries to help us making sql tables without typing so much as this screenshot shows :